 She gave birth to a son and then remarried, leaving her son with her grandparents and great-grandparents.
 Charles Mingus left North Carolina in his early teenage years, fighting for our country and then becoming a Buffalo Soldier.

 Without telling the whole story (though you can read it here if you can’t wait), the project traced the bloodlines to Eric Mingus, the grandson of Charles Mingus Senior.
-Eric 026 unveiling of the information panels that tell the African American side of a family story that was once thought to be only about white settlers.
+Eric attended the unveiling of the information panels that tell the African American side of a family story that was once thought to be only about white settlers.

 Getting to Mingus Mill

 Newfound Gap Road runs through the park with entrances at the north and south end.
 Gatlinburg is north, and Cherokee is south.
 From Gatlinburg, drive 31 miles on Newfound Gap Road.
-Mile markers on Newfound Gap start at 0 in Gatlinburg.
+Mile markers start at 0 in Gatlinburg.
 Mingus Mill is at mile 29.9.
 Turn right on the paved road at that distance.

 Mingus Mill in Great Smoky Mountains National Park